zmon1010/kendo-ui-core/docs/knowledge-base/editor-start-typing-in-unordered-list.md

 ## Description

-Your project might require the Kendo UI Editor to let you automatically start typing in an unordered list.
+How to force the Editor to automatically start typing in unordered list (bullets).

 ## Possible Solution